Overview

 Required Seminars

-Neuroanatomy Review Series (1h): – This series occurs weekly during the first six months of each fellowship training year (August-to-January).
+Neuroanatomy Review Series (1h): – This series occurs weekly during the first six months of each fellowship training year.
 The focus of this six-month didactic block is on understanding the neuroanatomical foundations of modern clinical neuropsychology.
 Lectures are presented by a combination of department faculty and guest speakers.
-Fellows are expected to attend these lectures and to also present select lectures during both their first and second years of training.Behavioral Neuroscience Series (1h): – This lecture series replaces the Neuroanatomy Review Series during the second six months of the training year (February-to-July).
+Fellows are expected to attend these lectures and to also present one lecture during each year of training.
+Seminar ends with a review and exam to evaluate the fellow’s knowledge.Behavioral Neuroscience Series (1h): – This lecture series occurs during the second six months of the training year.
 Each year’s topics are chosen to provide relevant information about different neurocognitive and neurobehavioral disorders.
+This series follows a two-year cycle.
 Lectures are presented by a combination of department faculty and guest speakers.
-Fellows are expected to attend these lectures and to also present select lectures during both their first and second years of training.Neuropsychology Case Conference (1h):– Following completion of the Neuroanatomy Review or Behavioral Neuroscience Series, fellows participate in a case conference led by department faculty or a guest speaker.
+Fellows are expected to attend these lectures and present one lecture of their choosing each year of training.Neuropsychology Case Conference (1h):– Fellows participate in a case conference led by department faculty and guest speakers.
 These meetings alternate between traditional case conference, where emphasis is placed on didactic teaching, and more interactive group-based fact findings.
-Fellows are expected to attend these case conference meetings and to also lead select conferences during both their first and second years of training.Professional Development Seminar (1h): – After Neuropsychology Case Conference, fellows participate in a weekly seminar focused on professional development issues relevant to the practice of clinical neuropsychology.
+Fellows are expected to attend these meetings and, in second year, take on a more primary role in working through the case presented.
+Additionally, at least once during each fellowship year, fellows complete their own individual fact finding (one adult and one pediatric case), meant to simulate the board certification fact finding process.Professional Development Seminar (1h): – This seminar is centered on professional development issues relevant to the practice of clinical neuropsychology.
 Topics are generated, evaluated, and updated each year based on emerging issues, newly identified fellow needs, as well as the timeliness and relevance of a given topic.
 These seminars are led by a combination of department faculty and guest speakers.
-Fellows are, at a minimum, expected to present a mock job talk in their second year during one of these meetings to occasion supportive critique from and discussion with faculty.Coursework

 - Clinical Activities

-- Pediatric Neuropsychology: These clinical activities are supervised service delivery experiences that promote the development of expertise in clinical interviewing, case conceptualization, interprofessional and interagency communication, intervention planning and delivery, and neuropsychological testing, scoring, analysis, synthesis, conceptualization, evaluation report writing, and verbal communication of findings and recommendations to families and patients.
+- Pediatric Pediatric Outpatient Neuropsychology: These clinical activities are supervised service delivery experiences that promote the development of expertise in pediatric neuropsychology.
+This includes clinical interviewing, case conceptualization, interprofessional and interagency communication, intervention planning and delivery, and neuropsychological testing, scoring, analysis, synthesis, conceptualization, evaluation report writing, and verbal communication of findings and recommendations to families and patients.
 These activities are completed by direct clinical service to patients ranging in age from infancy to approximately 26 years with known or suspected health conditions affecting the central nervous system.
-Other clinical activities include consultation with school personnel via virtual meetings and ***.Adult Rehabilitation Neuropsychology: These clinical activities are supervised service delivery experiences that promote the development of expertise in clinical interviewing, case conceptualization, interprofessional and interagency communication, intervention planning and delivery, and neuropsychological testing, scoring, analysis, synthesis, conceptualization, evaluation report writing, and verbal communication of findings and recommendations to patients and families.
+Other clinical activities include consultation with school personnel via virtual meetings, community outreach, and participation in multidisciplinary clinics.Adult Rehabilitation Neuropsychology: These clinical activities are supervised service delivery experiences that promote the development of expertise in clinical interviewing, case conceptualization, interprofessional and interagency communication, intervention planning and delivery, and neuropsychological testing, scoring, analysis, synthesis, conceptualization, evaluation report writing, and verbal communication of findings and recommendations to patients and families.
 These activities are completed by direct clinical service to patients typically ranging in age from 16 years through older adulthood with known or suspected neurobehavioral or neurocognitive conditions.
-Other clinical activities include neuropsychological evaluation and management services in the acute, rehabilitation setting, evidence-based psychotherapy (e.g., acceptance-and-commitment therapy) for adults with neurobehavioral conditions, participation in interdisciplinary team meetings, and co-treatment with professionals from other healthcare disciplines.Major Rotations: Pediatric Neuropsychology (outpatient) and Adult Rehabilitation Neuropsychology (inpatient and outpatient)
+Other clinical activities include neuropsychological evaluation and management services in the acute, rehabilitation setting, evidence-based psychotherapy (e.g., acceptance-and-commitment therapy) for adults with neurobehavioral conditions, participation in interdisciplinary team meetings, and co-treatment with professionals from other healthcare disciplines.Major Emphases: Pediatric Neuropsychology and Adult Rehabilitation NeuropsychologyPediatric Focused Rotations: The structure of pediatric experiences is such that fellows request from the following training opportunities that best meet their interests.
+Clinical training opportunities are dependent on supervisor availability and each fellow’s schedule, but all efforts will be made to meet fellow requests.
+Typically, fellows selecting these experiences will participate in a multidisciplinary or consultation clinic, supplemented by comprehensive outpatient evaluations for patients served through that clinic.

-Pediatric Elective Rotations:- Acquired Brain Injury Clinic
+- Acquired Brain Injury Clinic

 - Cardiac Neurodevelopment Care Program